 Pensions continue to be the single largest driver of CPS's structural deficit.
 The CPS required contribution to the Chicago Teachers Pension Fund (CTPF) jumps to \$733 million in FY17, from \$688 million in FY16.
 CPS' contribution is the equivalent to over \$1,700 per student, or over 13 percent of the operating budget.
 CPS has paid nearly \$2 billion towards pensions over the last three years, money that could have gone to our classrooms.
-The State recently passed \$215 million in support to fund the normal cost of the District's teacher pension obligation, acknowledging the need to equitably fund teachers' pensions across the state.
+In 2016 the State passed a bill with \$215 million in support to fund the normal cost of the District's teacher pension obligation, acknowledging the need to more equitably fund teachers' pensions across the state.
+The Governor's veto of this bill, however, forced additional mid-year budget actions to help close the funding gap.